in ,

 The Romblon Cathedral

 Romblon, the capital town of Romblon Province, has many things to boast about.
-Aside from natural wonders, Romblon has heritage and religious sites that tourists must explore.
+Beyond its natural wonders, Romblon offers heritage and religious sites that tourists should explore.
 Considered the oldest Roman Catholic church in the province, Saint Joseph Cathedral was one of the 26 colonial churches declared National Cultural Treasures in 2001.

 Image of Virgin Mary